Timeline of events associated with Anonymous: Op Israel

 Nir Goldshlager a famous "white hat" hacker and CEO of Break Security Goldshlager, told reporters that OpIsrael hackers "lacked the sophistication and knowledge...while they told many lies to enhance their reputations."
 Israeli hackers responded to OpIsrael by taking down the OpIsrael website and replacing it with pro-Israel statements and the Israeli national anthem, Hatikvah.
-In addition, they brought down anti-Israeli sites like Hezbollah's and Islamic Jihad's websites and targeted servers belonging to hackers and broke into the personal computers of the European leaders of the operation and told them to look for the facts and not believe everything they see on the Internet.
+In addition, they brought down anti-Israeli sites like Hezbollah's and Islamic Jihad's websites, targeted servers belonging to hackers, and broke into the personal computers of the European leaders of the operation, telling them to look for the facts and not believe everything they see on the Internet.

-2012 Cleveland police shooting incident

-In December 2012, Cleveland police fired 137 rounds at a car, killing its two occupants.
-Anonymous responded in April 2013 by releasing the personal information of the officers involved.
-12 officers were later fired or disciplined for their role in the shooting, although criminal charges are still being considered by a grand jury.

 Rehtaeh Parsons

 In response to the suicide of Rehtaeh Parsons and the lack of action on the part of Canadian authorities, Anonymous threatened to release the personal information of the rapists.
 However, the group claimed to back down from the threat following pleas from Parsons' mother, Leah.
 The group has staged protests outside the Royal Canadian Mounted Police headquarters in Halifax.